 The Scotland Office will maximise Scotland's influence, and with Labour it will once again become an advocate for Scotland, both at home and abroad.
-The Scotland Office will ensure the voice of Scotland is properly heard on issues under the competence of the UK Government.
+The Scotland Office will ensure the voice of Scotland is properly heard on issues With Labour, the Scotland Office will once again act as Scotland's voice at the heart of the UK Government under the competence of the UK Government.
 Scotland has an enviable international reputation.
 Its culture, products and services are internationally renowned - from whisky and salmon to computer game development, bioscience and financial services.
 Therefore, a UK Labour government will champion 'Brand Scotland' across the world through the Scotland Office, and our diplomatic and trade networks, to promote Scotland and its businesses.